 Oddly, in the pre-digital days, it was easier to identify all the artists supporting the creation of albums behind the scenes.
-There used to be big books that listed everyone involved, not just the featured artists.
+There used to be comprehensive books that listed everyone involved, not just the featured artists.
 As everything became digitized, these books went away, and a digital solution did not replace them, which is what we set out to do.
-We love music, and our goal was to help people find great musicians to hire and to help budding musicians to be successful.
+We love music, and our goal was to help people find talented musicians to hire and to help budding musicians to be successful.

 As we moved forward developing our solution, we realized the problem we were trying to solve—the discovery of artists—was just one small piece of the puzzle.
-In fact, the reason the process was not working is that there were so many different mediums allowing consumers to access music—namely streaming services.
+In fact, the reason the process was not working is that there were so many mediums allowing consumers to access music—namely streaming services.

 Just as the industry has changed, the way musicians approach their careers has also changed.
 Many independent artists don’t want to take the traditional route of allowing a label to handle everything.
 They want to own and control their creative process.
-However, with this control comes the complications of running a business.
+However, with this control comes to the complications of running a business.

-So, the problem was not just discovery of artists but payment, royalty collection, copyright management, and distribution of music across a number of platforms.
+So, the problem was not just the discovery of artists but payment, royalty collection, copyright management, and distribution of music across several platforms.
 The original idea of Jammber as merely a discovery vehicle quickly evolved to become a solution allowing musicians to manage this process.
 Our solution makes it not only feasible to manage this complex process but also allows artists to keep a larger share of their revenue.
 We removed inefficient and inaccurate processes, reducing the time spent on administrative tasks and allowing the artists to focus on what they truly love doing—making music.

 It sounds like you and your cofounder listened to the needs of the market and adjusted and considerably expanded the original vision.